When you join or switch to Qantas Health Insurance, you can earn Qantas Points – points you can put towards your next holiday, upgrades and more.

 Based on what you've told us, here are some cover options that might be suitable.

-Skip the 2 & 6 month wait periods on Extras with combined Hospital and Extras cover
+Skip the 2 & 6 month waiting periods on Extras with combined Hospital and Extras cover

 Qantas Points on your premium over the year.